Nael-Studio/nael-platform/.github/INSTRUCTIONS.md

 ## MCP Server Package (`@nl-framework/mcp-server`)

 ### Overview
-The MCP (Model Context Protocol) server package exposes Nael Framework documentation, examples, and guidance to AI coding assistants.
+The MCP (Model Context Protocol) server package exposes NL Framework Framework documentation, examples, and guidance to AI coding assistants.
 This makes the framework more discoverable and provides developers with inline help through tools like Claude Desktop, Cursor, and other MCP-compatible clients.

 ### Package Structure
 ```